edprince/dissertation/chapters/methodology.md

 https://books.google.co.uk/books?hl=en&lr=&id=NZCKCgAAQBAJ&oi=fnd&pg=PR6&dq=React+js&ots=KAwuYmAw-d&sig=GSstOX8Ag0OYJNGM8hT5nNDSlKU#v=onepage&q=React%20js&f=false

 ### Preact
+Preact is a fast alternative to React - using the same ES6 API (Yomi 2017).
+The only changes from React are trivial, but most can be accessed by making use of `preact-compat` - an additional package that re-integrates removed features.
 As of 28th January 2018, Preact had 29,385 downloads, a 254.3% increase from the previous year.

 ### Inferno
+Like Preact, Inferno is a lightweight JavaScript library that resembles React.
+It was created to examine analyse whether a UI library could improve web application experience on mobile devices by addresseing issues around battery drain, memory consumption and performance (Maida 2016).
 As of 28th January 2018, Inferno had 29,385 downloads, a 276.5% increase from the previous year.

 ### Hyperapp